crate/cratedb-terraform/aws/README.md

 The main setup consists of the following steps:

 1. Create a new directory that will contain the Terraform configuration as well as all state information: `mkdir cratedb-terraform-example && cd cratedb-terraform-example`
-2. Crate a new `main.tf` Terraform configuration in that directory, referencing the CrateDB module from this repository:
+2. Create a new `main.tf` Terraform configuration in that directory, referencing the CrateDB module from this repository:

     ```hcl
     module "cratedb-cluster" {